New and delete (C++): Overview

 Person p = new Person("Alice", 30);

-Although in Rust there are no object-oriented style constructors, the convention is to name a factory method for instantiating a class new.
+Although in Rust there are no object-oriented style constructors, the convention is to name a factory method for instantiating a struct new (usually returning Self), while manual deletion is done by implementing std::ops::Drop.

 JavaScript and TypeScript have the operators new and delete.
 However, while new is used for calling the class constructor, delete does not call a destructor (as destructors do not exist in JavaScript or TypeScript).
 Instead, delete removes a property from an object.